jasonjoh/dotnet-tutorial/README.md

         }
     }

 The changes here are minimal.
-Instead of building a string with the results, we instead create a `List` object that contains `DisplayMessage` objects.
-That `List` gets passed to the `View` function.
+Instead of building a string with the results, we instead create a new `DisplayMessage` object within the `Select` function.
+This causes the `mailResults.CurrentPage` collection to be a collection of `DisplayMessage` objects, which is perfect for our view.

 Save your changes and run the app.
 You should now get a list of messages that looks something like this.